Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 - `vmImage`: Set this to for example `ubuntu-latest` to leverage Microsoft-hosted agents.
 Leave it empty (`''`) if you use self-hosted agents.
 Do not remove it.
 - `poolName`: Set this to for example `myHostPool` to leverage your self-hosted agent pool.
 Leave it empty (`''`) if you use Microsoft-hosted agents.
 Do not remove it.
 - `serviceConnection`: This refers to your Azure DevOps service connection you use for your deployments.
 It should point into the subscription you want to deploy into.
-- `location`: The location to store deployment metadata in.
-This variable is also used as a default location to deploy into, if no location is provided in the parameter files.
+- `deploymentMetadataLocation`: The location to store deployment metadata in.
+The location of the resources it specified directly in the deployment/parameter file.

 ### Parameters
 Next, we have one deployment file, `<env>.image.bicep` that hosts to the two phases in the deployment: Deploy all infrastructure components & build the image.